TWA Flight 742: Unique aircraft, unique problem

-On closely examining the profile of the stabilizer-elevator assembly of the accident aircraft, a fault was noticed on the left side: the stabilizer and elevator should be aligned together (upper nose contour of an elevator with the contour extension of an upper stabilizer surface) within a certain limit of tolerance.
+On closely examining the profile of the stabilizer–elevator assembly of the accident aircraft, a fault was noticed on the left side: the stabilizer and elevator should be aligned together (upper nose contour of an elevator with the contour extension of an upper stabilizer surface) within a certain limit of tolerance.
 On N8705T the left elevator, while within tolerance, was aligned below the contour extension line of the stabilizer, while the right elevator was aligned correctly.

-Combining the increased waviness of the left elevator with its slight misalignment, the boundary layer of air over the elevator in flight was thicker than in other 707s, which caused its hinge moment to be much lower; in simpler terms, on N8705T the layer of air flowing over the left stabilizer was thicker than on other aircraft due to two effects combining together - the increased waviness of the metal skin and the slight misalignment of the stabilizer-elevator assembly.
+Combining the increased waviness of the left elevator with its slight misalignment, the boundary layer of air over the elevator in flight was thicker than in other 707s, which caused its hinge moment to be much lower; in simpler terms, on N8705T the layer of air flowing over the left stabilizer was thicker than on other aircraft because two effects combined together: the increased waviness of the metal skin and the slight misalignment of the stabilizer–elevator assembly.
 Therefore, the amount of force needed to push or pull the left elevator to its full deflection limit was much lower than on the other 707 and much lower than the crew was accustomed to; it could be fully deflected with much less movement of the control column.

 Accident sequence

-In flight, the balance of the 707 is constantly changing due to fuel burn and thus decreasing weight; an automatic system is designed to keep the plane in trim.
-However, on N8705T, this system was causing the left elevator to deflect more than on other 707s, due to its unique combination of misalignment and increased waviness.
+In flight, the balance of the 707 is constantly changing as fuel burns and weight decreases; an automatic system is designed to keep the plane in trim.
+However, on N8705T, this system was causing the left elevator to deflect more than on other 707s because of the unique combination of misalignment and increased waviness.
 With no one realizing it, when the accident 707 was expected to be properly trimmed, it was in fact flying slightly out of trim.
 On August 28, 1973, as the plane was descending towards Los Angeles, this out of trim situation caused an abrupt pitch-up of the aircraft.
-The crew tried to push the nose down - and unknowingly made the situation worse: they used the amount of force and forward deflection of the control column they were accustomed to on other 707s and assumed to be enough to bring the plane back to level flight.
-On this particular aircraft, however, this amount of force was too great and deflected the elevator much more than the crew intended; instead of leveling the plane, the crew pushed it into a violent pitch-down.
-Trying to rectify that, they pulled the yokes back; but once again, they unknowingly used too much force, over-corrected and caused yet another violent pitch-up instead of leveling off.
-This sequence is a classic case of a phenomenon known as a pilot-induced oscillation.
+The crew tried to push the nose down, unknowingly making the situation worse: They used the amount of force and forward deflection of the control column that they were accustomed to on other 707s and which assumed to be enough to bring the plane back to level flight.
+On this particular aircraft, however, this amount of force was too great and deflected the elevator much more than the crew intended; instead of leveling the plane, the crew pushed it into a violent downward pitch.
+Trying to rectify that, they pulled the yokes back, but once again, they unknowingly used too much force, over-corrected, and caused yet another violent pitch-up instead of leveling off.
+This sequence is a classic case of a phenomenon known as pilot-induced oscillation.